 Rebirth, metamorphosis — it's all a part of the process for Sidney.
-He's changed the menu four or five times in three months, focusing intently on getting his flavor profiles perfect before moving on to the next phase of this diner repertoire - milkshakes, beverages, and exotic meat dishes.
-Think gator hash, kangaroo, whole crawfish, and deconstructed parfaits, in addition to his steady offering of the unexpected: watermelon and brown sugar jam, duck fries, and house special fish and grits.
+He's changed the menu four or five times in three months, focusing intently on getting his flavor profiles perfect before moving on to the next phase of this diner repertoire — milkshakes, beverages, and exotic meat dishes.
+Think gator hash, kangaroo, whole crawfish, and deconstructed parfaits, in addition to his steady offering of the unexpected: watermelon and brown sugar jam, duck fries, and fish and grits.

 Maggie Smith, Pine State Flowers

 Maggie Smith is in full bloom.
-Owner of one of Durham's incredible women-led businesses for the last 7 years, she's filled the historic Roll's Florist building (a beautiful Durham 1930s bungalow) with petals and leaves and beautiful things, donating bouquets to fundraisers and offering ad hoc assistance to anyone who'd like to make their thumbs a bit more green.
+Owner of one of Durham's incredible women-led businesses for the last seven years, she's filled the historic Roll's Florist building (a beautiful Durham 1930s bungalow) with petals and leaves and beautiful things, donating bouquets to fundraisers and offering ad hoc assistance to anyone who'd like to make their thumbs a bit more green.